jappeace/haskell-template-project/Readme.md

   + which is pinned by default
 + A couple of handy make commands.
 + Starting haskell files, assuming we put practically all code in library
-+ Working HSpec, The detection macro will pickup any file ending with Spec.hs
++ Working test suite, The detection macro will pickup any file ending with Spec.hs
++ functioining CI (pick your favorite or keep both)
+  + for various platforms with cabal
+  + a nix flake.

 ## Usage